quytelda/kpp-tool/README.md

 kpp-tool [FLAGS] [KPP_FILE]
 ```

-where `KPP_FILE` is the path a preset file.
+where `KPP_FILE` is the path to a preset file.
 If no path is provided,
 the program will attempt to read a file from `stdin`.

 There are generally two kinds of command line flags: